Algorithms and Identities for B$\acute{e}$zier curves via Post Quantum Blossom: Post quantum Bernstein B zier curves

 Four main contributions of this paper are:\\

-\textbf{Blossoming:} The $(p,q)$-blossom, a new variant of the blossom has been introduced which will proove new identities for $(p,q)$-Bernstein bases and generate new approach for $(p,q)$-B´ezier curves.\\
+\textbf{Blossoming:} The post quantum blossom, a new variant of the blossom has been introduced which will prove new identities for post quantum Bernstein bases and generate new approach for post quantum B$\acute{e}$zier curves.\\

-\textbf{Identities:} Using $(p,q)$-blossom, new identities are derived for the $(p,q)$-Bernstein bases, and a $(p,q)$-variant of Marsden's identity and monomials get represented using an explicit formula in terms of the $(p,q)$-Bernstein basis functions.\\
+\textbf{Identities:} Using post quantum blossom, new identities are derived for the post quantum Bernstein bases, and a post quantum variant of Marsden's identity and monomials get represented using an explicit formula in terms of the post quantum Bernstein basis functions.\\

-\textbf{Recursive Evaluation Algorithms:} Using $(p,q)$-blossom technique, for a given $(p,q)$-B´ezier curve of degree n, n! new affine invariant, recursive evaluation algorithms has been constructed.\\
+\textbf{Recursive Evaluation Algorithms:} Using post quantum blossom technique, for a given post quantum B$\acute{e}$zier curve of degree $m$, $m!$ new affine invariant, recursive evaluation algorithms has been constructed.\\

-\textbf{ Subdivision:} Subdivision algorithm for $(p,q)$-B´ezier curves has been introduced for first time using two new recursive evaluation algorithms.\\